tascott/london-doodles-decap/content/home.md

 features:
   - title: Home Raised
     description: Our puppies are raised in the centre of our busy family home, around our other dogs, our cat and my two young children.
+We ask for you to visit your puppy several times before they leave us to ensure a smooth transition.
     icon: home
   - title: DNA Tested
     description: All of our dogs are DNA tested for a comprehensive list of